Cirkit Designer Logo

 Introduction

 The 60x60x20 Fan 24V is a compact axial fan designed for efficient cooling in electronic and industrial applications.
-With its 60mm x 60mm x 20mm dimensions and 24V operating voltage, this fan is ideal for dissipating heat in confined spaces, ensuring optimal performance and longevity of electronic components.
-Its lightweight and durable design make it a popular choice for use in power supplies, 3D printers, computer systems, and other heat-sensitive devices.
+With dimensions of 60mm x 60mm x 20mm and a 24V operating voltage, this fan is ideal for dissipating heat and maintaining optimal operating temperatures in devices such as power supplies, 3D printers, computer systems, and other heat-sensitive equipment.
+Its small size and reliable performance make it a popular choice for thermal management in confined spaces.

 Explore Projects Built with 60x60x20 Fan 24V